EskoSalaka/mtgtools/README.md

 ```

-###### Saving your own things in the database
+### Saving your own things in the database

 A good guide about saving things in ZODB can be found here:
 http://www.zodb.org/en/latest/guide/writing-persistent-objects.html

 Any objects mentioned above are already Persistent, so they can be conveniently saved.
-For example **PCardList**'s can
+For example any `PCardList`
-easily be saved with
+objects can easily be saved with
 ```
 >>> my_favourite_cards = cards.where_exactly(name='Counterspell', set='plgm') + cards.where_exactly(name='Cancel', set='p10')
 >>> my_favourite_cards.name = 'My fav cards'